 Blake Pierce, an author with dozens of books to his name, has kept the language simple and digestible.
-The language of narrations pulls you in from the word go and grips you till the very last sentence.
+The language of narrations pulls you in from the word go and grips you to the very last sentence.
 This makes the book an enjoyable read for beginners.
 However, the writing has a certain level of maturity, which I, a long-time reader, enjoyed thoroughly.
 In fact, even though it has 280+ pages, it can easily be a single sit-in read.

 What I Didn’t Like About The Perfect Wife

 I loved The Perfect Wife through and through, and anything I didn’t like was mostly nit-picking.
 For instance, I wanted the author to explore Kimberly and Prof Hosta, and their sides of the story.
-Likewise, I didn’t like that there was very little background about Kyle Voss, whose role was instrumental for the plot.
+Likewise, I didn’t like that there was very little background about Kyle Voss, whose role was instrumental in the plot.
 Apart from these tiny elements, I found nothing to put me off.
-In fact, since this is a series with 14 subsequent books out already, it may very well be worth not exploring these characters in the first book itself.
+In fact, since this is a series with 14 subsequent books out already, it may very well be worth exploring these characters in the first book itself.

 What I liked the most in The Perfect Wife

 The Perfect Wife had plenty to like, and I shall begin with what I liked the most – the plot.
 Though not entirely unpredictable, it was thrilling enough to keep me hooked.
 The way the author juggles between the life of the couple in the opulent neighborhood and the wife’s ‘academic’ endeavours is terrific.
 Secondly, I loved the characters, especially Kyle, Jessie, and Crutchfield.
 They were complex and stimulating, enough to my satisfaction.